dcl-2018-01/curriculum/docs/purrr-map.md

 #> [85] "none"          "unknown"       "brown"
 ```

-With the `map_` functions you either get the type of vector that you
+The `map_` functions always either give you the type of vector that you
-asked for, or you get an error.
+asked for, or they throw an error.
 Sometimes this reveals surprising
 information about your data:

 ``` r